Water heaters are one of the most used systems in homes, only truly second to residential air conditioning and heating systems.

 We’ve found some of the key reasons for why your hot water heater leaking from top for you to consider and how you can go about fixing it yourself.

-If none of these reasons are the cause of why your water heater has a puddle on its top or the problem is too complex to fix yourself, contact Clover Services for an estimate or repair.
+If none of these reasons are the cause of why your water heater has a puddle on its top or the problem is too complex to fix yourself, contact Clover Contracting for an estimate or repair.

 What can cause water from leaks?